gicentre/scrc/docs/correlation/correlation.md

 Let's cut that out.
 Here we see unidirectional flows.

-But it's still very difficult to see any differences in flow widths because of the occlusion, overlaps and because there is so little difference in the correlations.
+But it's still very difficult to see any differences in flow widths because of the occlusion, overlaps and because there is so little difference in the magnitudes of the correlations.

 ---